School Run Safety: Simple Steps to Protect Our Children

 The roads outside schools are busy, unpredictable places.
 To keep everyone safe, GEM is urging parents and carers to steer clear of these common but dangerous behaviours:

-Double parking or stopping in no-stopping zones
+Double parking or stopping on zig-zags

 school run safety tips